shinspiegel/playground/godot/godot_4/2023/tournament_at_adashi_school/game_design_document.md

 The class will say the **Hit Points**, **Speed**, and type of card that can be used.
 Each class starts with a set of basic cards.
 You can add and remove any number of cards.
 The minimum is 5 cards, there is no limit of card you can have in your deck.
+The winner of the match can choose one card from a random 3 from the opponents deck

 Each card will have an type, speed, and an effect.
 Certain classes can only use specifics type of cards.